skokolakis/S.D.A.T./README.md

 A powerful web-based tool for automated analysis of Spectral Induced Polarization (SIP) measurement data.
 Features automatic format detection, multi-channel support, and interactive visualization.

+The tool can be also be used online via **https://sdatsite.streamlit.app**

 ## Overview

 SIP Data Analyzer transforms tedious manual Excel workflows into a seamless, automated analysis pipeline.
 Upload your SIP measurement files and instantly get: